 What Are Inline Translations?

-Beekeeper uses Google Cloud Translation to provide an approximate translation of all chat messages and stream posts, comments and tasks whenever the user’s device language is different from the language being used in a post or a comment.
+Beekeeper uses Google Cloud Translation to provide an approximate translation of all chat messages and stream posts, comments, forms and tasks whenever the user’s device language is different from the language being used in a post or a comment.

 Google Cloud Translation provides one of the most established translation services and is capable of administering translations in the following languages: